ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-08-18-curious-case-of-cebuano.md

 Even so, I'm still curious if these translations are of human- or bot-like quality.

 In order to discriminate between human and bot-like text, I used a [translationese classifier](https://huggingface.co/SEACrowd/mdeberta-v3_sea_translationese) trained on 9 Southeast Asian languages (including Cebuano) from the [SEACrowd project](https://arxiv.org/pdf/2406.10118).
+It defines three classes:

+- **Human-translated**: texts that were originally in English but translated by humans.
+- **Natural**: texts that were originally in the target language (in this case, Cebuano).
+- **Machine-translated**: texts that were translated using another model.

-I ran it on a sample of the Aya Collection and arrived at the chart below:
+I ran the classifier on a sample of the Aya Collection and arrived at the chart below:

 ![](/assets/png/curious-case-of-cebuano/dataset_distrib.png){:width="600px"}
 {: style="text-align: center;"}